microsoft/live-share/docs/reference/security.md

 ### Requiring guest approval

-> **NOTE:** This section describes an experimental feature.
-To use it you need to turn on experimental features.
-In VS Code, set `"liveshare.features":"experimental"` to settings.json.
-In Visual Studio, set *Tools > Options > Features* to "Experimental" in Visual Studio.
+> **NOTE: This section describes an experimental feature.** To use it, you need to enable experimental features in both the host and guest's tool settings.
+In VS Code, set `"liveshare.features":"experimental"` to **settings.json**.
+In Visual Studio, set **Tools > Options > Features** to **Experimental**.
+Be aware that these features are still in flight and subject to change.

 While this default provides a good mix of speed and control, you may want to lock things down a bit more if you are doing something sensitive.
 Fortunately, by updating a setting, you can prevent guests from joining the collaboration session until you have explicitly "approved" them.
 Enabling this behavior is easy.